Tail asymptotics for a random sign Lindley recursion: The Cram er case

 Exact computation of $C$ is possible if the exact distribution of $W$ is available.
 Boxma and Vlasiou~\cite{boxma07} derive expressions for the distribution of $W$ in case $X\stackrel{\m{D}}{=} B-A$, with $B$ a phase-type distribution and $A$ a general distribution.
 They also obtain the distribution of $W$ in case $B$ is deterministic and $A$ exponential.
 Computing the exact distribution of $W$ in general seems to be an intractable problem.

 As in the previous section, we compare our results with the existing results for $p=0$ and $p=1$.
 For clarity, write $\kappa=\kappa (p)$ and $C=C(p)$.
 It is evident that $\kappa(p)$ is continuous at $p=1$ if Equation \eqref{cramercondition} holds for some $p<1$.
 The constant $C(1)$ can also be shown to be equal to $C_T$, by observing that Theorem XIII.5.1 of Asmussen~\cite{asmussen-APQ} is a special case of Theorem 2.3 of Goldie~\cite{goldie91}.
+Thus, unlike in the heavy-tailed case, the final asymptotic approximation $C(p) e^{-\kappa (p) x}$ of $\p(W>x)$ is continuous at $p=1$.